The Film Programme of DOK.fest München. At the cinema. At home.

-NO GOLD FOR KALSAKA – PAS D'OR POUR KALSAKA (Burkina Faso, Deutschland 2019, Michel K. Zongo, DOK.horizonte).
+NO GOLD FOR KALSAKA – PAS D'OR POUR KALSAKA (Burkina Faso, Germany 2019, Michel K. Zongo, DOK.horizonte).
 In the great gold rush, the inhabitants of the Burkina Faso village of Kalsaka fell by the wayside.
 Their initial hopes, stoked by the government and multinational gold mining companies, give way to disappointment and disillusionment.

-SURVIVORS (Sierra Leone, USA 2018, Arthur Pratt, Banker White, Anna Fitch, Lansana Mansaray, DOK.horizonte).
+SURVIVORS (Sierra Leone, United States 2018, Arthur Pratt, Banker White, Anna Fitch, Lansana Mansaray, DOK.horizonte).
 In 2014 the World Health Organisation declared the outbreak of Ebola in West Africa a “global crisis.”
 International solutions were needed.
 But how did those affected on the ground react?
 A film about courage and solidarity at the epicentre of the catastrophe in Freetown, Sierra Leone.

-TAHRIIB (Deutschland 2018, Lisa-Ena Ottenschläger, Student Award).
+TAHRIIB (Germany 2018, Lisa-Ena Ottenschläger, Student Award).
 “Tahriib means escape and oblivion in the Sahara.”
 A young man tells his story of fleeing through the desert towards the unknown.
 Striking depictions in an experimental film.
 Not for the faint-hearted.

-NEW MOON (Kenia 2018, Philippa Ndisi-Herrmann, DOK.network Africa).
+NEW MOON (Kenya 2018, Philippa Ndisi-Herrmann, DOK.network Africa).
 An investigative documentary about a giant harbour project on the coast of Kenya – that was the original idea.
 Yet the search for the right approach to the topic on the island of Lamu leads to a more personal exploration.
 Filmmaking as an existential process.

-TANZANIA TRANSIT (Niederlande 2018, Jeroen van Velzen, DOK.network Africa).
+TANZANIA TRANSIT (Netherlands 2018, Jeroen van Velzen, DOK.network Africa).
 A train journey through Tanzania, which takes us across the vast landscapes of the East African country and gives us a glimpse into its society.
 In the microcosm of a train carriage we get to know two Maasai, a priest and a bar owner and learn what it means to be Tanzanian.